atiselsts/spacescanner/README.md

 ### Not in separate sections

-* `restartOnFile` - .csv file name on which to restart optimization runs, trying to complete timeouted jobs (default: `null`)
+* `restartOnFile` - .csv file name on which to restart optimization runs, trying to complete timed-out jobs (default: `null`)
 * `taskName` - the global name of this optimization task

 ### Example configuration file